MichaelDecent/Side-Projects/scrapper/README.md

 ## Additional Notes

 - Ensure you have an active internet connection when running the script as it fetches data from an online source.
-- If the webpage structure changes, the script might need adjustments to correctly locate and extract the desired information.